arnaud-lb/MtHamlBundle/README.markdown

 ## Features

-- **Acts as a Twig preprocessor**
-  Supports Twig functions, filters, macros, blocks, inheritance, expressions and every Twig features
+- **Acts as a Twig preprocessor**: Supports Twig functions, filters, macros, blocks, inheritance, expressions and every Twig features
-- **High performance**
-  Templates are cached, no parsing or runtime overhead.
+- **High performance**: Templates are cached, no parsing or runtime overhead.
 - **HAML syntax** supported by editors

 ## Installation